But what doesn’t usually get mentioned is that you actually have to know how to use the rope to utilize it for survival.

 - Lashing: When the rope is used to secure two or more spars (poles) together

-Knots, hitches, bends, and lashing all have their own purposes.
+Knots, hitches, bends, and lashing all have their purpose.
 There are also many subcategories of these types of survival knots.

 You should make a point to learn some of each if you want to be prepared for all types of survival situations.